Preterm birth: During pregnancy

-Self-care methods to reduce the risk of preterm birth include proper nutrition, avoiding stress, seeking appropriate medical care, avoiding infections, and the control of preterm birth risk factors (e.g. working long hours while standing on feet, carbon monoxide exposure, domestic abuse, and other factors).
+Self-care methods to reduce the risk of preterm birth include proper nutrition, avoiding stress, seeking appropriate medical care, avoiding infections, and controlling preterm birth risk factors (e.g., working long hours while standing on feet, carbon monoxide exposure, domestic abuse, and other factors).
 Reducing physical activity during pregnancy has not been shown to reduce the risk of a preterm birth.
 Healthy eating can be instituted at any stage of the pregnancy including nutritional adjustments and consuming suggested vitamin supplements.
-Calcium supplementation in women who have low dietary calcium may reduce the number of negative outcomes including preterm birth, pre-eclampsia, and maternal death.
+Calcium supplementation in women who have low dietary calcium may reduce the number of negative outcomes, including preterm birth, pre-eclampsia, and maternal death.
 The World Health Organization (WHO) suggests 1.5–2 g of calcium supplements daily, for pregnant women who have low levels of calcium in their diet.
-Supplemental intake of C and E vitamins have not been found to reduce preterm birth rates.
+Supplemental intake of C and E vitamins has not been found to reduce preterm birth rates.

 While periodontal infection has been linked with preterm birth, randomized trials have not shown that periodontal care during pregnancy reduces preterm birth rates.
 Smoking cessation has also been shown to reduce the risk.
 The use of personal at home uterine monitoring devices to detect contractions and possible preterm births in women at higher risk of having a preterm baby have been suggested.
 These home monitors may not reduce the number of preterm births, however, using these devices may increase the number of unplanned antenatal visits and may reduce the number of babies admitted to special care when compared with women receiving normal antenatal care.
 Support from medical professionals, friends, and family during pregnancy may be beneficial at reducing caesarean birth and may reduce prenatal hospital admissions; however, these social supports alone may not prevent preterm birth.

 Screening during pregnancy

 Screening for asymptomatic bacteriuria followed by appropriate treatment reduces pyelonephritis and reduces the risk of preterm birth.
 Extensive studies have been carried out to determine if other forms of screening in low-risk women followed by appropriate intervention are beneficial, including screening for and treatment of Ureaplasma urealyticum, group B streptococcus, Trichomonas vaginalis, and bacterial vaginosis did not reduce the rate of preterm birth.
-Routine ultrasound examination of the length of the cervix may identify women at risk of preterm labour and tentative evidence suggests ultrasound measurement of the length of the cervix in those with preterm labor can help adjust management and results in the extension of pregnancy by about four days.
+Routine ultrasound examination of the length of the cervix may identify women at risk of preterm labour, and tentative evidence suggests ultrasound measurement of the length of the cervix in those with preterm labour can help adjust management and result in the extension of pregnancy by about four days.
 Screening for the presence of fibronectin in vaginal secretions is not recommended at this time in women at low risk of preterm birth.